google/badwolf/docs/command_line_tool.md

 -------------------------------------------------------------
 Processing file "cmpl_bql_graph_clauses.json"...

+Family traversal requires Joe has two children despite redundant clause [TRUE] Family traversal requires four possible combinations of Joe's children [TRUE] Family traversal requires Joe has at least two children and their names are Eve and John and both share the same parent [TRUE]
+Family traversal requires Joe has at least two children and their names are Eve and John and both are children of Peter [TRUE]
-Family traversal requires Joe to have two grandchildren [TRUE] Family traversal requires Joe has two children despite redundant clause [TRUE] Family traversal requires four possible combinations of Joe's children [TRUE] Family traversal requires Joe has two kids and one is Mary for sure [TRUE] Family traversal requires no Joe's children gets returned if he does not have one called Zoe [TRUE]
+Family traversal requires Joe has no two children and bot are children of Mary [TRUE] Family traversal requires Joe to have two grandchildren [TRUE] Family traversal requires Joe has two kids and one is Mary for sure [TRUE] Family traversal requires no Joe's children gets returned if he does not have one called Zoe [TRUE] Family traversal requires Joe has at least two children and their names are Eve and John [TRUE]
 -------------------------------------------------------------

 done